 Industrial and commercial properties constantly come to market, but don’t get the highlighted attention or preferential treatment that residential homes do.
 The advice presented in the following article will enlighten you on how to find your way through the real estate market to locate these industrial and commercial properties.

 Regardless of whether you are buying or selling the property, it is in your best interest to negotiate.
 Make it clear that you wish to be heard and refuse to accept an unfair price.

-Before you invest heavily in a piece of property, investigate the economics of the neighborhood such as unemployment rates, income levels and local businesses.
+Don’t make any big real estate purchases until you’ve evaluated the unemployment rates, income levels, and expansion rates of the area.
 Your house will sell more quickly and at a higher value if it is near a university, hospital or any large employment center.

 When searching for a real estate agent, keep their disclosures in mind so you know who they are working for.
-Keep an eye out for dual agencies.
+Determine if there is a possibility that he will be working as a dual agent.
 When dual agency exists, the agency advocates for both parties in the transaction.
-In other words, an agency simultaneously provides services to both the landlord and tenant.
-You and the other party should both agree if dual agency is to be okay.
+In other words, the agency is working for both tenant and landlord simultaneously.
+Dual agency is something that should always get disclosure, and both parties involved should be in agreement with it.

 When you begin to invest, it is wise to only have one investment in mind at a time.
 Pick a property type you desire to initially start with and focus on it with your undivided attention.
 It is better to do your best at one type than to be average at many types.